CanyonCasa/EspruinoModules/Cron.md

 Multiple instances will all reference same job queue and timer, thus multiple instances will see the same jobs and init calls will supercede previous calls by other instances.

+Works with DateExt (Date Extensions) module if used to match local time values.
+A second argument passed to the constructor, set to true, can be used to force UTC if so desired when DateExt has been included.
+This is only necessary if DateExt is included and you don't want to use local time.

 ## MODULE REFERENCE